 Objective and activities

-Building on the work of previous projects and within the framework of the Mitigation Action Implementation Network (MAIN) for the implementation of nationally appropriate mitigation actions (NAMAs), the project supports emerging economies and developing countries in Latin America and Asia in designing ambitious NAMAs.
-This includes expanding the MAIN network, motivating policy teams to develop ambitious sectoral policies and to design effective financial mechanisms, and helping the best NAMAs receive financing.
-The project will bring Green Climate Fund (GCF) board members and key climate negotiators together to demonstrate how NAMAs can be the crucial building blocks for more ambitious 'Intended Nationally Determined Contributions' (INDCs) at Paris and the mainstays of the implementation process after Paris, defining a path to a lower carbon and more resilient development future in the context of NDC implementation.
+Building on the work of previous projects and within the framework of the Mitigation Action Implementation Network (MAIN) for the implementation of nationally appropriate mitigation actions (NAMAs), the project supported emerging economies and developing countries in Latin America and Asia in designing ambitious NAMAs.
+This included expanding the MAIN network, motivating policy teams to develop ambitious sectoral policies and to design effective financial mechanisms, and helping the best NAMAs receive financing.
+The project brought Green Climate Fund (GCF) board members and key climate negotiators together to demonstrate how NAMAs can be the crucial building blocks for more ambitious 'Intended Nationally Determined Contributions' (INDCs) at Paris and the mainstays of the implementation process after Paris, defining a path to a lower carbon and more resilient development future in the context of NDC implementation.

 - Mitigation Action Implementation Network (MAIN ) I - Stimulating Ambitious Nationally Appropriate Mitigation Actions (NAMAs) to Reduce GHGs in Developing Countries

 - Mitigation Action Implementation Network (MAIN) II: Implementing Ambitious NAMAs in Latin America and Asia

 State of implementation/results

 - Project completed.